EnricoMi/publish-unit-test-result-action/README.md

 ## Running as a non-Docker action

-Running this action as below allows to run it on self-hosted runners that do not provide Docker:
+Running this action as below allows to run it on action runners that do not provide Docker:

     uses: EnricoMi/publish-unit-test-result-action/linux@v2
     uses: EnricoMi/publish-unit-test-result-action/macos@v2